 - Where they need to focus right now so they feel superbly ready to perform at their best

-The impact at Make it Cheaper has been significant and continues to evolve.
+The impact at Bionic has been significant and continues to evolve.
 To date:

 They have a clear sense of what high performance means for the business and everyone who works in it and they have developed rhythms and rituals to support it every day

 Team players are superbly equipped to bring their best selves to work each day, supporting their performance and their physical and mental health